When The Voting Is Done: Facebook, Twitter On 'High Alert' For Post-Election Threats

 Critics said Facebook's track record, in particular, is not great.

-Just this week, former Vice President Joe Biden's campaign called Facebook "the nation's foremost propagator of disinformation about the voting process," because of its decision to label, rather than remove, President Trump's posts attacking mail-in ballots.
+Just this week, former Vice President Joe Biden's campaign called Facebook "the nation's foremost propagator of disinformation about the voting process" because of its decision to label, rather than remove, Trump's posts attacking mail-in ballots.

 Facebook insisted it applies its policies fairly.
 "We are taking a lot of things down," Sandberg said.
 "We obviously have to let candidates speak."

-So to the big question, will the social networks hold the line in the days after the election?
+So to the big question: Will the social networks hold the line in the days after the election?
 The answer is far from certain.

 Editor's note: Facebook and Google are among NPR's financial supporters.